Learn about the benefits workers get in Alberta, including pay, leave, holidays, and other workplace supports.

 Statutory Holidays

-Employers must provide eligible employees with a paid day off (or extra pay in lieu) for certain holidays, such as Canada Day and Christmas Day.
-The number of statutory holidays varies by jurisdiction.
+Employers must provide eligible employees with a paid day off (or extra pay in lieu) for certain holidays.
+Each province determines which holidays qualify as statutory, so this creates variation across Canada.

 Failing to provide these mandatory benefits can result in significant penalties, so it’s essential to stay compliant.
 However, most employers go above and beyond the legal minimums to offer a more competitive package.